adampgiles/CI_PP2_BM/README.md

 <img src="docs/validation/navigation_js_validation.JPG">
 </details>

 - form.js received 0 warnings.
-One undefined variable was referenced (emailjs), this is used for EmailJS.
+Two undefined variables were referenced; "ExportLoop", this is a function in drum.js which is loaded earlier in index.html, and "emailjs", this is used for EmailJS.
 One unused variable was referenced (SendLoop), this loop is not called in the script but is called via an onclick event in index.html.
 <details><summary>forms.js</summary>
 <img src="docs/validation/form_js_validation.JPG">
 </details>